jbostoen/itop-jb-report-generator/readme.md

 Feature: report generator.
 Quickly add detailed reports to different classes (detail view and list view).

-⚠ Work in progress.
-Needs some tweaking to make it work in other environments!
+⚠ Needs some tweaking to make it work in other environments!
+Unlikely to work on a typical web host unless you have more control over the server.

 ## Requirements